-Selection for Recipients and Allocation of Awards: The student must file a FAFSA application and indicate interest in participating in the Federal Work Study Program.
+Selection for Recipients and Allocation of Awards: The student must file a 2016-2017 FAFSA application and indicate interest in participating in the Federal Work-Study Program.
 The applicant must be enrolled at least half-time.

-Employment is available to all eligible students on and off-campus who are awarded Federal Work Study.
-In the event that more students are eligible for FWS than there are funds available, preference is given to students who have greater financial need and who must earn a part of their educational expenses.
-Students must complete the Federal Work-Study orientation at the Student Financial Services Resource Center before they receive a contract to work.
+Employment is available to all eligible students on and off-campus who are awarded Federal Work-Study.
+In the event that more students are eligible for FWS than there are funds available, preference is given to students who have greater financial need.
+Students must complete the Federal Work-Study orientation with the Student Financial Services Office before they receive a packet/contract to work.

-Award Schedule: Student Financial Services assists students in finding jobs on campus or off-campus, with public or private non-profit agencies, such as hospitals, for up to 20 hours a week, based on the availability of funds.
+Award Schedule: Students are provided with resources to findjobs on campus or off-campus, with public or private nonprofit agencies, such as hospitals, for up to 20 hours a week, based on the availability of funds.